medik8s/node-healthcheck-operator/docs/README.md

 should be installed automatically if you deployed using the [operator hub].
 The CR uses all defaults except a selector to select only worker nodes.

+## Cluster Upgrade awareness

+Cluster upgrade usually draw workers reboot, mainly to apply OS updates, and this disruption can cause other nodes to overload to compensate for the lost compute capacity, and may even start to appear unhealthy.
+Making remediation decisions at this moment may interfere with the course of the upgrade and may even fail it completely.
+For that NHC will stop remediating new unhealthy nodes in case in detects that a cluster is upgrading.
+At the moment only OpenShift is supported since [ClusterVersionOperator](https://github.com/openshift/cluster-version-operator) is automatically managing the cluster upgrade state.

 ## Installation

 Install the Node Healthcheck operator using [operator hub].
 The installation